Loburg

 Loburg is a town and former municipality in the Jerichower Land district, in Saxony-Anhalt, Germany.
 It is situated on the river Ehle, north of Zerbst.
 Since 1 January 2009, it is part of the town Möckern.
+The town was first mentioned in the year 965.

+Local sights are the old town hall from 1747, and the ruins of an 8th century castle.

+It is home to the Stork Farm Loburg, a sanctuary for injured storks and other wild birds.
+The Storchenhof also does research in the migration routes and behaviour of storks.
+It is open to visitors year-round.